quantro/todoparrot/readme.md

 * Improved form workflow: Streamlining of the form validation process.
 * Database seeding: I'll provide some sample account and list data so you can experiment using a realistic data set.
-* Advanced unit testing: Plenty to do here
+* Much more testing: Plenty to do here
-* Additional account features: Account confirmation and password recovery, among others
+* Additional account features: Account confirmation and password recovery, to name a few features.
 * List/task editing: Currently users can only create lists and create/modify tasks.
 In the very near future I'll add list and task deletion.
 * User preferences: I'd like to add some simple customization capabilities such as e-mail notification when a task date expires.
 * An administration console: The console would allow administrators to view all user accounts and lists.